Looking for a “low cost” or even FREE cremation service?

 Secondly, body donation is often a ‘supply and demand’ sector.
 Meaning that acceptance of donors at the time of passing can be affected by capacity levels at Institutions in their State or Region.
 The volume of recent donations and local training and research needs can determine this.
 No anatomical donation company or University will guarantee acceptance onto a program at the time of death, even if a donor had pre-registered.

-Thirdly, you must consider the circumstances of the health and weight of the deceased and the condition of the body at the time of death.
+Thirdly, you must consider the circumstances of the deceased’s health and weight and the condition of the body at the time of death.
 As mentioned, some pre-existing health conditions exclude individuals from donation, and certainly weight is a factor.
 Obesity and a high Body Mass Index (BMI) are most likely to exclude an individual from a body donation program.

 Note: Many body donation programs will accept certain health conditions for research purposes.
 We cover this in more detail in our Guide to Body Donation.

-So, you do need to evaluate the pros and cons of opting for body donation.
-In terms of what possible transport charges you may incur and the likelihood of a donation being accepted.
-And the time frame for having the cremated remains, and death certificate returned to the next of kin.
+So, you do need to evaluate the pros and cons of opting for a body donation, including what possible transport charges you may incur, the likelihood of a donation being accepted, and the time frame for having the cremated remains and death certificate returned to the next of kin.

-As suggested, we would recommend you contact a local funeral home to discuss your interest in body donation, as many funeral directors have more detailed knowledge of availability in their area.
+As suggested, we recommend contacting a local funeral home to discuss your interest in body donation, as many funeral directors have more detailed knowledge of availability in their area.

 Direct cremation may be your ‘best’ low-cost option.